-15. Bingo Premises
+18 Bingo Premises

-- 15.1 This licensing authority notes that the Gambling Commission's Guidance states: 15.1 Licensing Authorities will need to satisfy themselves that bingo can be played in any bingo premises for which they issue a premises licence.
-This will be a relevant consideration where the operator of an existing bingo premises applies to vary their licence to exclude an area of the existing premises from its ambit and then applies for a new premises licence, or multiple licences, for that or those excluded premises - 15.2 Under the Act, children and young persons (anyone under the age of 18) cannot be employed in providing nay facilities for gambling or bingo premises, and children (under 16) cannot be employed, in any capacity at a time when facilities for playing bingo are being offered.
-However, young persons, aged 16 and 17, may be employed in bingo premises (while bingo is being played), providing the activities on which they are employed is not connected with the gaming or gaming machines.

-- 15.3 Children and young people are allowed into bingo premises; however they are not permitted to participate in bingo and if category B or C machines are made available for use these must be separated from areas where children and young people are allowed.15.4Section 172(7) provides that the holder of a bingo premises licence may make available for use a number of category B machines not exceeding 20% of the total number of gaming machines which are available for use on the premises.
-Premises in existence before 13th July 2011 are entitled to make available eight category B gaming machines, 20% of the total number of gaming machines, whichever is the greater.
-The holder of bingo premises licence granted on or after 13th July 2011 but before 1st April 2014 is entitled to make available a maximum of eight category B gaming machines or 20% of the total number of gaming machines, whichever is the greater; from 1st April 2014 these premises will be entitled to 20% of the total number of gaming machines only.
-Regulations state that category B machines at bingo premises should be restricted to sub-category B3 and B4 machines, but not B3A lottery machines. - 15.4 The gaming machines must remain within the licensed area covered by the premises licence.
-In the unusual circumstances that an existing bingo premises covered by one premises licence applies to vary the licence and acquire additional bingo premises licences (so that the area that was the subject of a single licence will become divided between a number of separate licenced premises) is not permissible for all the gaming machines to which each of the licence brings an entitlement to be grouped together within one of the licensed premises.
+- 18.1 This licensing authority notes that the Gambling Commission's Guidance states: 15.1 Licensing Authorities will need to satisfy themselves that bingo can be played in any bingo premises for which they issue a premises licence.
+This will be a relevant consideration where the operator of an existing bingo premises applies to vary their licence to exclude an area of the existing premises from its ambit and then applies for a new premises licence, or multiple licences, for that or those excluded premises - 18.2 Under the Act, children and young persons (anyone under the age of 18) cannot be employed in providing any facilities for gambling or bingo premises, and children (under 16) cannot be employed, in any capacity at a time when facilities for playing bingo are being offered.
+However, young persons, aged 16 and 17, may be employed in bingo premises (while bingo is being played), providing the activities on which they are employed is not connected with the gaming or gaming machines. - 18.3 Children and young people are allowed into bingo premises; however they are not permitted to participate in bingo and if category B or C machines are made available for use these must be separated from areas where children and young people are allowed. - 18.4 Section 172(7) provides that the holder of a bingo premises licence may make available for use a number of category B machines not exceeding 20% of the total number of gaming machines which are available for use on the premises.
+Premises in existence before 13th July 2011 are entitled to make available eight category B gaming machines or 20% of the total number of gaming machines, whichever is the greater.
+There are no restrictions on the number of category c and D machines that can be made available.
+Regulations state that category B machines at bingo premises should be restricted to sub-category B3 and B4 machines, but not B3A lottery machines.